ibm-cloud-docs/containers/cli-ks-plugin-v2.md

 :    Required for OpenShift clusters only.
 The CRN for the standard cloud object storage instance to back up the internal registry in your OpenShift cluster.
 To list the CRNs of your cloud object storage instances, run `ibmcloud resource service-instances --long --service-name cloud-object-storage`.

 `--crk CRK`
 :    The ID of the root key in your KMS instance to use for local disk encryption.
-To list available root keys, run `ibmcloud ks kms crk ls --instance-id KMS_INSTANCE`.
+To list available root keys, run `ibmcloud ks kms crk ls --instance-id <kms_instance>`.

 `--disable-outbound-traffic-protection`
 :    Include this option to allow public outbound access from the cluster workers.
 By default, public outbound access is blocked in OpenShift versions 4.15 and later and Kubernetes versions 1.30 and later.